SConnolly1886/AWS-Site-to-Site-VPN/README.md

 And it's as easy as that!
 In a few steps you've created a dynamic VPN connection between your on-premises and AWS environments.
 Enjoy your connectivity.

-Check out the offical documentation for an alternative way of learning https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html
+Check out the official documentation for an alternative way of learning https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html